 Each month we select a photograph taken by one of our members.
 It might not be technically perfect – but it sums up the events of that month.
-Here are some from previous months.
+Here are some of them

 This is our February image – capturing a bird rarely seen in Langdyke country.
 This Coue’s Arctic Redpoll was seen at Swaddywell on February 2.
 It was photographed by Sarah Lambert.
 This is only the second sighting in Peterborough of this small bird, which winters in very small numbers in this country.

 Its was cold, but it didn’t stop everyone having fun at a wassail event held at Etton High Meadow.
 Visitors banged pots and pans and enjoyed music by Alan Wood and friends.
 The aim was to wake up the sleeping fruit trees in the community orchard so that they will be full of fruit in the summer.
 Langdyke Treasurer and Trustee Brian Lawrence took the photo.